A super-filling, meat-free wonder. Omit the Worcestershire sauce to make it a hearty vegetarian dinner.

 Melt the butter in a small saucepan over a low heat, then gently fry the spring onions until softened.
 Add the milk and heat through.

-Drain the potatoes and peas and mash roughly.
+Mash the potatoes and peas roughly.
 Add the warm milk mixture to the potatoes and continue to mash until combined but still chunky.

 Type the ingredients you want to use, then click Go.
 For better results you can use quotation marks around phrases (e.g. "chicken breast").
 Alternatively you can search by chef, programme, cuisine, diet, or dish (e.g. Lasagne).